nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 After 30 years of research, traditional Byzantine Fault Tolerance consensus algorithms can achieve throughput and transaction confirmation speed on par with centralized systems.
 However, it is difficult for nodes to join or exit freely, and the network’s performance decreases rapidly with increasing number of consensus participating nodes.
 Traditional BFT consensus algorithms have lower tolerance on network faults.
 When the network partitions, nodes cannot achieve consensus and the network loses liveliness, making it difficult to meet the availability requirements of permissionless blockchains.

 Bitcoin is the first public blockchain network in the world, designed as a peer to peer cash ledger.
 The Bitcoin ledger’s state is maintained by the Bitcoin network.
 UTXO (Unspent Transaction Output) is the basic storage unit of the ledger.
-Users can use wallets to spend current UTXOs, generate new UTXOs, and package them into transactions to send to the Bitcoin network for validation and consensus.
+Users can use wallets to spend current UTXOs, generate new UTXOs, and package them into transactions to send to the Bitcoin network for verification and consensus.
 UTXOs have both cash amount and ownership information expressed with lock scripts.
 Users have to provide proper unlocking data to spend UTXOs.
 Due to limitations of the UTXO data structure and lock script, it is difficult to record other types of assets and data in the Bitcoin ledger.
 While solutions like Colored Coins, Meta Coins or hard forks are possible, they are unsafe, inflexible, and expensive.

 Ethereum brought us a general purpose distributed computation platform with the introduction of smart contracts.
 The Ethereum network maintains a world state of accounts.
 Smart contracts are accounts with code stored inside, together with a 256 bits K/V store.
 Users can send two types of transactions on Ethereum: the first type creates a contract and deploys it on the blockchain; the second type sends input data to a specific deployed contract.
 This executes code stored in the contract and updates the contract state.
 Ethereum’s smart contract design provides a more general computation model, allows more flexibility, and solves some of Bitcoin’s problems.
 But Ethereum still has limitations: